emmt/FITSHeaders.jl/README.md

 same as if the missing bytes were spaces.
 If there are no bytes left, a `FITSCard` object equivalent to the final `END` card of a FITS header is returned.

+## Timings

+`FITSCards` is ought to be fast.
+Below are times and memory allocations for parsing 80-byte FITS cards measured with Julia 1.8.5 on a Linux laptop with an Intel Core i7-5500U CPU:

+- parsing logical FITS card:  122.777 ns (2 allocations:  64 bytes)
+- parsing integer FITS card:  133.269 ns (2 allocations:  72 bytes)
+- parsing HIERARCH FITS card: 163.408 ns (2 allocations:  88 bytes)
+- parsing float FITS card:    308.244 ns (4 allocations: 152 bytes)
+- parsing complex FITS card:  422.613 ns (5 allocations: 184 bytes)
+- parsing string FITS card:   199.827 ns (4 allocations: 144 bytes)
+- parsing string with quotes: 187.920 ns (4 allocations: 168 bytes)
+- parsing COMMENT FITS card:   90.615 ns (2 allocations: 112 bytes)
+- parsing HISTORY FITS card:  100.591 ns (2 allocations:  72 bytes)
+- parsing blank FITS card:     78.261 ns (0 allocations:   0 bytes)
+- parsing END FITS card:       82.286 ns (0 allocations:   0 bytes)

+The benchmark code is in file [`test/benchmarks.jl`](test/benchmarks.jl).
+The HIERARCH card has an integer value.
+The float and complex valued cards take more time to parse because parsing a floating-point value is more complex than parsing, say, an integer and because the string storing the floating-point value must be copied to replace letters `d` and `D`, allowed in FITS standard to indicate the exponent, by an `e`.